KenzieMac130/KenziePack/README.md

 ```
 Rope has been merged with farmers delight
 Rope bridges have been removed due to bugs and incompatibility
+Backpacks have had recipes removed as they delete items upon death in keep inventory
 Tip: use a soul campfire to ward off mobs
 ```